-In order to satisfy the above stated goals, State law limits the State Treasurer to investments in the following categories: U.S. government securities; securities of federally-sponsored agencies; California State securities; California municipal bonds or warrants; domestic corporate bonds; interestbearing time deposits in California commercial banks, savings and loan associations, and credit unions; primerated commercial paper; repurchase and reverse repurchase agreements; security loans; banker's acceptances; negotiable certificates of deposit; negotiable order of withdrawal accounts; and loans to various bond funds.
+In order to satisfy the above stated goals, State law limits the State Treasurer to investments in the following categories: U.S. government securities; securities of federally-sponsored agencies; California State securities; California municipal bonds or warrants; domestic corporate bonds; interest-bearing time deposits in California commercial banks, savings and loan associations, and credit unions; prime-rated commercial paper; repurchase and reverse repurchase agreements; security loans; banker's acceptances; negotiable certificates of deposit; negotiable order of withdrawal accounts; money market mutual fund that invest in US government securities and securities of federally-sponsored agencies; bonds that are the direct obligations to the government of a foreign country; and loans to various bond funds.

-During Fiscal Year 2019-20, the PMIA's earnings totaled more than \$1.855 billion.
-Approximately \$517 million of this amount was credited to local governments as a result of their deposits in LAIF.
-The level of LAIF investments, which averaged \$27.03 billion daily, reflects the confidence these agencies have in the State Treasurer's investment management capabilities.
+During Fiscal Year 2021-22, the PMIA's earnings totaled more than \$723 million.
+Approximately \$127 million of this amount was credited to local governments as a result of their deposits in LAIF.
+The level of LAIF investments, which averaged \$35.92 billion daily, reflects the confidence these agencies have in the State Treasurer's investment management capabilities.
 The magnitude of these investment earnings provides a significant reduction in the tax burden that otherwise would be imposed on the residents of California.

-This report, the PMIB 64th Annual Report for Fiscal Year 2019-20, includes information on the PMIA and the State's Demand Account Program, the latter of which is administered by the State Treasurer's Centralized Treasury and Securities Management Division (CTSMD).
+This report, the PMIB 66th Annual Report for Fiscal Year 2021-22, includes information on the PMIA and the State's Demand Account Program, the latter of which is administered by the State Treasurer's Centralized Treasury and Securities Management Division (CTSMD).